PandelisZ/fall-2016/communities/students-new-to-hacker-culture/community-impact-proposal.md

 - Resources: Although the venue for our events and the equipment required will be covered by the university, we would still require funding to pay for pizza, which would incentivize participation in our tech events.
 This money can only be acquired through sponsorship.

 - Media: We have already begun discussing and forming the curriculum for the weekly workshops, which would follow a specific "track", balancing CS fundamentals with rapid prototyping (for the non-technical students who may not necessarily see the importance in understanding CS fundamentals).
-By familiarizing myself with the content before the presentation itself, I may be better able to answer any of the questions that the students may have about a specific topic.
-However, I am considering the feasibility of having lecture-style demonstrations that the students can follow, with multiple technical mentors who can help students struggling with the content.
+By involving the Exec of CompSoc, as a team, we may be better able to answer any of the questions that the students may have about a specific topic.
+However, we are considering the feasibility of having lecture-style demonstrations that the students can follow, with multiple technical mentors who can help students struggling with the content.

 - Content knowledge
-: I am probably underqualified, but can only try my best to help students as much as I can.
-Fortunately, I do have a Pluralsight subscription that may help me enhance my knowledge.
-However, time is a resource I struggle with; between University commitments, and extracurricular activities, it is incredibly difficult to spend too much time preparing for these events.
+: I am probably underqualified, but am trying my best to help students as much as I can.
+I am struggling with time management, though; between University commitments, and extracurricular activities, it is incredibly difficult to spend too much time preparing for these events.

 - Timeline
 : The end of Week 2 is the start of GGO2016, allowing us to add this to the agenda for our weekly CompSoc meetups for the next 4 weeks.
 Preparation for the coding workshops will begin in Week 3, and the coding workshops themselves will be held